Sakshi2004995/Sakshi2004995/README.md

 # 🎯 Career Objective

-To contribute as a Software Development Engineer by building scalable, efficient, and user-focused software while continuously improving problem-solving skills and software engineering expertise.
+Seeking opportunities as a Software Development Engineer where I can apply my problem-solving skills, software engineering expertise, and passion for building scalable applications.

 ---